spotinst/help/src/docs/spot-security/risk-analysis-a.md

 ### Remediation Steps

-To receive a recommendation to remediate a risk, click on Remediation Steps.
+To receive a recommendation to remediate a risk, click Remediation Steps.
 If you decide to take the recommendation, you can take immediate action.
 To learn more about remediating, click here (link to Remediation page).

 ## Actions

-In the Actions column in the asset list, click on the three dots of an asset to do the following:
+In the Actions column in the asset list, click the three dots of an asset to do the following:
 1. Remediate: view information of the remediation steps.
 2. View Details: view the Risk Map of the asset along with the asset details and affected resources.
 3. Update Severity Level: change the severity level of the particular security rule.